borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 ## FTM Termination

 A TB ranging FTM session may be terminated, if
-* (by RSTA) ISTA fails to respond to a TF Ranging Poll frame and receive one TF Ranging (Secured) Sounding frame containing its AID/RSID at least once within the Max Session Expiry interval
+* (by both) ISTA fails to respond to a TF Ranging Poll frame and receive one TF Ranging (Secured) Sounding frame containing its AID/RSID at least once within the Max Session Expiry interval
 	* Max Session Expiry interval starts from either the end of the successful FTM session negotiation or the beginning of the last successful TB ranging measurement exchange
 * (by RSTA) during the session when the RSTA is permitted to transmit an R2I LMR frame, RSTA transmits an A-MPDU containing an LMR frame and a Fine Timing Measurement frame
 	* LMR frame